MycroftAI/documentation/docs/mycroft-technologies/msm.md

 ERROR - Error running update_skill on skill-malibu-stacy: GitException(Git command failed: GitCommandError(['git', 'merge', '--ff-only', 'origin/HEAD'], 1, b'merge: origin/HEAD - not something we can merge', b''))
 ```

-This error usually means that there is no `remote url` defined for the Git repoository \(ie. named `origin` - which is the default name of a `remote url`\).
+This error usually means that there is no `remote url` defined for the Git repository \(ie. named `origin` - which is the default name of a `remote url`\).
 This often happens during Skill development when `git init` is run _without_ defining a `remote url`.
 To resolve this error, add a `remote url` using the command `git remote add origin https://github.com/yourGitHubUsername/yourrepo.git`.

 ### Git command error - failed to update repo